Anant/Cassandra.Api/astra.ui/README.md

 ### Operations

-Each column allows sorting, editing, deletion and paginationm of our Cassandra table.
+Each column allows sorting, editing, deletion and pagination of our Cassandra table.

 - Edit